 Other LLC Activities

 Filing your Certificate of Organization isn’t your last act as the owner of an LLC in Iowa.
-Once your LLC is formed there are many activities you’ll need to take part in that have nothing to do with LLC formation.
+Once you've formed your LLC, there are many activities you’ll need to take part in that have nothing to do with LLC formation.
 Here’s a look at some of the things you’ll need to do to make sure your Iowa LLC maintains its good standing status with the Iowa Secretary of State.

 You’ll need to find out if you need business licenses for your LLC in Iowa.
 This is determined by the type of business you conduct, as well as the location of your business.
-You’ll need to check with the city government your LLC is located in, as well as the county.
+You’ll need to check with the city and county governments your LLC is located in.
 To inquire about state business licenses, you can go here.

-There are some LLC tax requirements if your LLC does things like hire employees or collect sales tax.
+You'll be subject to a few tax requirements if your LLC hires employees or collects sales tax.
 Check with the Iowa Department of Revenue to see if your LLC will need to register because you may need to even if you don’t collect sales tax.
 You can register online or by mail if it’s determined that your LLC will need to register with the Department of Revenue for tax purposes.